Make a submission now to speak up for our wetlands and stop the Victorian government's dodgy water offset plans

 Submissions to the Nyah, Vinifera and Burra Environment Report (ER) are now open.

-Help expose the serious impacts these wetland engineering proposals will have on our wetlands and the risk they pose to the entire river system.
+Help scrutinise the impact of these projects on the local wetland ecosystem and the risk they pose to the entire Murray-Darling system.

 If you know these places deeply, your experience is essential.